Doctors Note Logo

 • Fertility challenges

-If you're experiencing these symptoms and want to better understand what might be causing them, using a free AI symptom checker takes just 3 minutes and can help you identify possible conditions to discuss with your doctor.
+If you're experiencing any combination of these symptoms and feel uncertain about what might be causing them, you can check your symptoms now using a free AI-powered symptom checker — it takes just 3 minutes and provides a helpful report to bring to your doctor.

 Early diagnosis matters.
 POI is not simply "early menopause" and may require medical treatment to protect bone and heart health.